skhavindev/skhavindev/README.md

 ## Hi there 👋

 ## Overview
 Welcome to my GitHub repository!
-I am a Data Scientist and Machine Learning student at IIT Madras specializing in Natural Language Processing (NLP) and Data Analytics.
+I am a Data Science student at IIT Madras.
+I have a keen interest in Natural Language Processing (NLP) and Data Analytics.
 This repository contains a collection of my projects, experiments, and contributions to the field.

 ## Repository Structure:
 Projects: This directory contains various data science and machine learning projects.
 Each project has its own folder with detailed documentation.
-Notebooks: This directory includes Jupyter notebooks that demonstrate different techniques and experiments in NLP and data analytics.
-Scripts: Standalone scripts for data processing, model training, and evaluation.
+app: main app script
 Datasets: Sample datasets used in the projects and notebooks.
 Docs: Documentation for the projects and scripts.
+requirements: This contains major requirements

 ## Projects:
 1. IIT Madras BS degree chatbot